DrAlexLiu/OctoPrint-PiNozCam/docs/runtime-release.md

 fall back to the generic AArch64 CPU runtime.

-The x86-64 Vulkan runner is likewise vendor-neutral and uses the same Vulkan PTE on supported NVIDIA and AMD drivers.
-This portability does not add an AMD code path to NVIDIA execution.
+The x86-64 Vulkan runner is likewise vendor-neutral and uses the same Vulkan PTE on compatible NVIDIA, AMD and Intel drivers.
+NVIDIA and AMD are qualified;
+Intel is provisional.
+This portability does not add AMD or Intel code paths to NVIDIA execution.
 Its performance tradeoff is instead that the delegate cannot use TensorRT/CUDA-specific graph fusion, kernel selection, or memory planning, so Jetson Vulkan can be slower than a TensorRT-only engine.

 The measured workflow runs and hardware qualification results are recorded in [`runtime-ci.md`](runtime-ci.md).